stevebargelt/stevebargelt.github.io/_posts/2016-10-07-automated-build-system-docker-in-azure.md

 [![azure inbound rules image](/assets/azure-inbound-rules-small.png){: .img-responsive }](/assets/azure-inbound-rules.png)

 ### TLS CA and Certs
 We have one more thing to do before we install Docker in our VM.
 Docker uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) with client certificates for authentication to communicate with remote hosts.
 Our Docker host daemon will only accept connections from clients authenticated by a certificate signed by that CA. So we will create our own certificate authority, server and client certs and keys.
-Interesting aside regarding self-signed client certs: [https://schnouki.net/posts/2015/11/25/lets-encrypt-and-client-certificates/](Trusted CA for Client Certs?)
+Interesting aside regarding self-signed client certs: [Trusted CA for Client Certs?](https://schnouki.net/posts/2015/11/25/lets-encrypt-and-client-certificates/)

 For the sake of organization we are going to create a local folder to hold our CA and certs.